The Outlaw Josey Wales (1976) from Johnny Web (Uncle Scoopy)

 • no major features

 Clint Eastwood directed himself in this movie, and he did a great job.
 He was still under the spell of Sergio Leone a bit, so there are a few too many squinty-eyed close ups for my taste, but this is a great epic Western.
-The photography is outstanding, the minor characters are great (especially Chief Dan George as an old Indian with a sharp wit), the history and period reproductions are accurate, the music is from that era, and Eastwood is excellent at telling an economical straightforward narrative yarn.
+The photography is outstanding, the minor characters are great (especially Chief Dan George as an old Indian with a sharp wit), the history and period reproductions are accurate, the music comes from that era, and Eastwood is excellent at telling an economical straightforward narrative yarn.

 The Critics Vote